NoteDance/Note/README.md

 # Introduction:
 - **Note is a system for deep learning and reinforcement learning, supporting TensorFlow and PyTorch platforms, supporting non-parallel training and parallel training.
 Note makes the building and training of neural networks easy.
 To train a neural network on Note, you first need to write a neural network class, pass the neural network object to the kernel, and then use the methods provided by the kernel to train a neural network.
 Note implements parallel training based on the Python multiprocessing module.
 Note allows you to easily implement parallel training.**

-- **The Note.nn.neuralnetwork package contains neural networks that can be trained on Note.**
+- **The Note.nn.neuralnetwork package contains neural networks that can be trained on Note.
+You only need to provide the training data and operate simply, then you can train these neural networks in parallel on Note.**

 # Installation: